 In setting total compensation for Executive Officers, the Committee reviews market compensation data for comparable positions at peer companies suggested by the Committee's external executive compensation advisors and approved by the Committee.
+A market study was not completed in fiscal 2021, however, a full market study will be completed in fiscal 2022.

-The following peer groups were used to review the competitiveness of the Company's executive compensation in fiscal 2020:
+The following peer groups were used to review the competitiveness of the Company's executive compensation in previous years: